| News |

 streams.
 This is a change from previous versions.
 However, both

-will work if the stream is a binary-text-stream
+will work if the stream is a binary-text-stream.REALPART and IMAGPARG no longer

 returns 0 instead of the correct part of a complex number in some